JesusValera/import-users-kata/README.md

 > This is a refactoring kata 🔧

-The kata consists on a single file that read information from different sources (csv & network), and it must read, parse and print the information on a CLI.
+The kata consists on reading, parsing & print data from different sources (csv & network).

 ---